brianl2/Midterm-Project-Lighthouselabs-/README.md

 # Models used:
 - Random Forest regression for predicting the small day to day variances in flight arrivals.
+- Random Forest Classification for binary classification to predict whether a flight arriving will be on time/early or delayed.

 # Training: